Do you have a reactive dog?

 Now you have a starting place, you will need to start addressing the root cause of the problem behaviour.
 Whether that be anxiety, over excitement or aggression, you’ll need a training plan.
 Otherwise, your hard work will be wasted.

-I always recommend getting help from a local, experienced behaviourist.
+I always recommend getting help from a reactive dog specialist.
 They will be able to properly assess the problem for you and give you good dog behaviour advice from the start.
 The internet has lots of advice, some good, some not so much.
-Getting a professional behaviourist from the start will save you a lot of time and effort.
+Getting a professional behaviourist who understand reactive behaviour will save you a lot of time and effort.
 And, when you consider the cost of all the various training aids, harnesses, leads and medications that are available, your behaviourist could also actually save you money.

 Check out my Free Facebook Support Group here